LEADING OFF: Mets eye clear weather at last, Cubs HBP woes

 ACES UP

-The Dodgers and Padres continue their first series of the year with aces Clayton Kershaw (2-1, 2.89 ERA) and Yu Darvish (1-0, 3.06) on the mound.
-Kershaw has shaken off a difficult opening day start with consecutive gems, allowing one run over 13 innings against Oakland and Washington.
-Darvish is having a similar season, struggling against Arizona in the opener before limiting San Francisco and Pittsburgh to a run each in his past two outings.
+The Dodgers and Padres continue their first series of the season with aces Clayton Kershaw (2-1, 2.89) and Yu Darvish (1-0, 3.06) on the mound.
+Kershaw has shaken off a difficult opening day start with consecutive gems, allowing one run over 13 innings in starts against Oakland and Washington.
+Darvish is having a similar season, struggling against Arizona on opening day before limiting San Francisco and Pittsburgh to a run each in his past two starts.

-The season series between the NL West rivals got off to a tense and rousing start Friday night, when Corey Seager hit a tiebreaking, two-run homer on Tim Hill’s first pitch of the 12th inning to send the Dodgers to an 11-6 victory.
-The game took 4 hours, 57 minutes and ended early Saturday morning.
-The benches even emptied after Los Angeles reliever Dennis Santana hit Jorge Mateo with a pitch in the 10th.

-In the final inning, the Padres finally ran out of relievers.
-Dodgers lefty David Price contributed a sacrifice fly off infielder Jake Cronenworth that was caught in left field by pitcher Joe Musgrove.

 EAST BEAST